Find the Leak · Fix the Weakness · Rebuild the Revenue

 50 → 2,400

-Sources · Knight Frank Wealth Report 2026 · Capgemini World Wealth Report 2025 · Monetary Authority of Singapore
+Sources · Knight Frank 2026 · Capgemini 2025 · Monetary Authority of Singapore

-"The wealth survives the transition.
+"The wealth survives the handover.
 The relationships often do not.
-Vault works the moments where inter-generational architecture is most exposed."
+Vault works on the moments where they break."

 Marcus Lim · Vault Corporation